-Growing cities in low- and middle-income countries offer increased market access, yet taking advantage of urban opportunities requires that residents explore unfamiliar surroundings.
-We study urban exploration in a sample of 800 casual workers in Nairobi.
-The median person commutes 7.8 km but has never been to half the neighborhoods within 75 minutes from where they live.
-To quantify preferences for familiar locations, we offer short-term employment and experimentally induce familiarity by training participants in either familiar or unfamiliar locations.
-Participants are willing to travel 3.5 km further or take a pay cut worth 22% of the median daily wage to work in a familiar location.
-This familiarity premium is fully offset after one visit to an unfamiliar neighborhood.
-These effects persist for a different paid opportunity 2-4 months after the intervention, and participants report visiting training neighborhoods outside our study.
-Our results are consistent with unfamiliarity making people view neighborhoods more negatively, and we find little evidence that navigation costs or exploration risk can explain these results.
-We use additional job choice elicitation methods to demonstrate two further barriers to exploration.
-We show that participants only partially anticipate that one visit will eliminate the familiarity premium, and that participants are less likely to consider unfamiliar neighborhoods as locations to visit.
-Our results suggest that one-time exploration frictions are an important component of urban mobility costs in cities like Nairobi.
+We study how prior exposure affects high-stakes choices and consideration in the context of spatial decisions.
+In a sample of 800 casual workers in Nairobi, we offer short-term employment in locations across the city and experimentally induce exposure by training participants on the task in either familiar or unfamiliar locations.
+Participants are willing to travel 3.5 km further or take a pay cut worth 22% of the median daily wage to avoid working in a location never visited before.
+This differential is fully offset after one visit to an unfamiliar neighborhood.
+These results are inconsistent with sorting and information channels, and we find little evidence of first-time navigation costs or risk.
+The results are most consistent with one-time psychological exposure costs or biased beliefs.
+Using a separate elicitation, we show that participants are also initially less likely to spontaneously consider working in an unfamiliar neighborhood and a single visit closes part of this gap.
+Our results suggest that past exposure is an important component of urban mobility costs in cities like Nairobi.

-^{}We are grateful to the Busara Center for Behavioral Economics, especially to Pauline Wanjeri, Jennifer Adhiambo, Jane Atieno, Joshua Omare, Grace Muniu and Alice Wambui.
-We thank Emily Breza, Fiery Cushman, Ed Glaeser, Rema Hanna, Elisa Macchi, Matt Turner, Melanie Morten, Gautam Rao, Devin Pope, Alex Imas, Avner Strulov-Shlain for useful conversations.
+\We are grateful to the Busara Center for Behavioral Economics, especially to Pauline Wanjeri, Jennifer Adhiambo, Jane Atieno, Joshua Omare, Grace Muniu and Alice Wambui.
+We thank Emily Breza, Fiery Cushman, Ed Glaeser, Rema Hanna, Elisa Macchi, Frank Schilbach, Matt Turner, Sendhil Mullainathan, Frank Schilbach, Melanie Morten, Gautam Rao, Devin Pope, Alex Imas, Avner Strulov-Shlain for useful conversations.
 Martin Serramo, David Quirroz Barrios and Rafael Tiara provided exceptional research assistance.
 The project has IRB approval from Harvard University and AMREF.
 It is registered on the AEA Registry (AEARCTR-0011205).
 We gratefully acknowledge funding from the JPAL Jobs and Opportunity Initiative, Harvard University, The Becker-Friedman Development Economics Research Fund, and The University of Chicago.

-[†]Dean: University of Chicago (joshua.dean@chicagobooth.edu), Kreindler: Harvard University (gkreindler@g.harvard.edu), Mbonu: Harvard University (ombonu@g.harvard.edu).
+&lt;sup>†Dean: University of Chicago (joshua.dean@chicagobooth.edu), Kreindler: Harvard University (gkreindler@g.harvard.edu), Mbonu: Harvard University (ombonu@g.harvard.edu).